-Although cordless devices require no wires, they do require some device to broadcast a signal.
-For example, a Bluetooth mouse requires a USB Bluetooth transceiver to send and receive signals from the mouse.
+Although cordless devices require no wires, they require some device to broadcast a signal.
+For example, a Bluetooth mouse requires a USB (universal serial bus) Bluetooth transceiver to send and receive signals from the mouse.
 Also, all wireless hardware devices require batteries for power.

 Wireless networks, more commonly known as Wi-Fi networks, utilize one of the IEEE 802.11 standards for wireless communication.
 Today, wireless routers that offer Wi-Fi have become common in most homes as a way for computers, smartphones, tablets, and other wireless devices to connect to the Internet.

 Besides wireless networks in the home, there are other broadband wireless solutions, such as EV-DO (Evolution-Data Optimized), Satellite, and WiMAX (Worldwide Interoperability for Microwave Access).
 Smartphones users can also use their smartphone as a wireless hotspot and connect to that hotspot with their computer.

 Smartphones and cell phones

 Today's smartphones and cell phones use many wireless technologies to communicate with cell towers, Wi-Fi, and other devices.
-Phone calls use a spectrum of radio waves that allow wireless communication between the phone and cell towers, which relays the signal to other towers or locations.
+Phone calls use a spectrum of radio waves that allow wireless communication between the phone and cell towers, which relay the signal to other towers or locations.

-Finally, when communicating with other devices (e.g., car, headset, or speakers), smartphones use Bluetooth.
+Finally, smartphones use Bluetooth when communicating with other devices (e.g., car, headset, or speakers).

 Other examples of wireless devices

 There are many wireless devices available today.
-To help prevent conflicts between wireless devices, each category of devices have a designated frequency area (spectrum).
+To help prevent conflicts between wireless devices, each device category has a designated frequency area (spectrum).

 - AirPods and other wireless earphones.